-250 Precalculus Honors - Junior (elective) - 1 credit/full year
+• 226 AP Precalculus - Sophomore/Junior (elective) - 1 credit/full year

-This is an accelerated mathematics course designed primarily for juniors who have completed the Integrated Algebra 1 and Geometry course followed by Algebra 2.
+This course is an accelerated mathematics course designed primarily for students who have completed Honors Algebra 2.
 The course continues with the concept of functions, working extensively with trigonometric functions and their applications.
 The concepts and applications of series and sequences, matrices and probability are fully developed.
 Students will be introduced to the beginning concepts of Calculus such as an introduction to limits.
+The syllabus is prescribed by College Board and is designed to prepare students for AP Calculus AB.